Algebraic structure underlying spherical, parabolic and prolate spheroidal bases of the nine-dimensional MICZ-Kepler problem: Symmetry and superintegrability of the 9D MICZ-KP

-Here, we use the notations: $[\hat A, \hat B ]_{\pm}={\hat A} {\hat B}\pm {\hat B} {\hat A}$.
-Since $\hat{D}$-matrix satisfies the $SO(10)$ algebra, \cite{phan2012generalized,phan2018super} the 9D MICZ-KP is an $SO(10)$ symmetric system, i.e., its symmetry is higher than the trivial geometric symmetry $SO(9)$.
-Therefore, the quantization of the energy in the 9D MICZ-KP is degenerated so high that its energy solely depends on the principal quantum number $n$ only.
-The detailed calculations by different approaches given in Refs. \onlinecite{le2011so,phan2012generalized,nguyen2015exact,le2019para} have presented the formula

-As shown in Ref. \onlinecite{phan2018super}, the integrability of the 9D MICZ-KP arises from the existence of nonuplets of algebraically independent integrals.
+These integrals of motion satisfies the $SO(10)$ algebra and consequently, the 9D MICZ-KP is an $SO(10)$ symmetric system \cite{phan2012generalized,phan2018super}.
+Additionally, the integrability of the 9D MICZ-KP arises from the existence of nonuplets of algebraically independent integrals constructed from these integrals of motion \cite{phan2018super}.
 In this study, we denote these nine operators as $\hat{D}_1^2, \hat{D}_2^2, \ldots \hat{D}_9^2$, where superscript $2$ on these operators emphasizes the quadratic form in terms of momentum.
 Trivially, the first member of the nonuplets is the Hamiltonian $\hat{H} \equiv \hat{D}_1^2$.
-We construct the next seven members from the subgroups $SO(m) \subset SO(10)$ by taking the $m \times m$ block matrices of $X$-matrix operator as
+The next seven members is constructed as follows